 - 30. TRQ is a corporation formed under the laws of the Yukon Territory, which is headquartered in Montreal, Québec.
-At all relevant times, TRQ (...) was a reporting issuer in Québec and all other provinces and territories of Canada.
-TRQ's principal regulator (...) was the Autorité des marchés financiers ("AMF").
-At all times relevant to this action, TRQ's majority shareholder was Rio Tinto, which held (...) a 50.8% equity ownership interest in TRQ; - 31.
-TRQ's common shares (...) were publicly-listed for trading on the TSX and the NYSE under the ticker symbol "TRQ", as well as on other secondary market trading venues elsewhere: - 31.1 Subsequent to the end of the Class Period, in December 2022, Rio Tinto completed the acquisition of the remaining 49% interest in TRQ, which it did not own, for approximately \$4.24 billion.
-Accordingly, TRQ became a wholly owned subsidiary of Rio Tinto and delisted from the TSX and NYSE. - 32.
+TRQ is a reporting issuer in Québec and all other provinces and territories of Canada.
+TRQ's principal regulator is the Autorité des marchés financiers ("AMF").
+At all times relevant to this action, TRQ's majority shareholder was Rio Tinto, which held (and continues to hold) a 50.8% equity ownership interest in TRQ; - 31.
+TRQ's common shares are publicly-listed for trading on the TSX and the NYSE under the ticker symbol "TRQ", as well as on other secondary market trading venues elsewhere; - 32.
 TRQ holds itself out as "an international mining company focused on the operation and further development of the Oyu Tolgoi copper-gold mine in southern Mongolia, which is the Corporation's principal and only material mineral resource property."
 At all times relevant to this action, the Oyu Tolgoi Mine was TRQ's only material asset.
-As such all material developments regarding the Mine were material to TRQ's overall business and operations;
+As such all material developments regarding the Mine were material to TRQ's overall business and operations; - 33.
+As a reporting issuer in Québec, TRQ was required during the Class Period to issue and file with the AMF and on SEDAR: - a. interim and annual financial statements;

-- 33. As a reporting issuer in Québec, TRQ was required during the Class Period to issue and file with the AMF and on SEDAR: - a. interim and annual financial statements; - b.
+- b.
 MD&As coinciding with the financial statements explaining how the company performed during the period covered by the financial statements, and of the company's financial condition and future prospects; - c.
 AIFs, which are annual disclosure documents intended to provide material information about the Company and its business at a point in time in the context of its historical and future development and which must describe the Company, its operations and prospects, risks, and other external factors that impact the Company specifically; and - d.
 CEO and CFO certifications attesting that the aforementioned disclosure documents fairly and accurately disclosed the business and operations of the Company and were free from misrepresentations or omissions that would make the documents misleading; - 34.
-TRQ (...) was also a registrant with the United States SEC and filed (...) its disclosure documents through the SEC's filing system, "EDGAR";
+TRQ is also a registrant with the United States SEC and files its disclosure documents through the SEC's filing system, "EDGAR";